 The complete agreement or Memorandum of Understanding can be found by clicking the link at the bottom of this page.

 In addition to the Memorandum of Understanding, the City requested two additional agreements as a means of “selling” the memorandum to “their” people at City Hall.
 Those two documents consist of an Impact Statement that recognizes the negotiating history of the Retiree Healthcare Benefits, the Lodge’s goal and the considerable savings for the Employer.
 The second document acknowledges the establishment of a Joint Pension Legislation Council, which, when established, will mandate the City to discuss pension-related proposals with the Lodge, a process that has been difficult for the Lodge to accomplish when the Legislature requests to know the City’s position on those issues.
 These additional two agreements are included in their entirety at the bottom of this page.

 Both of these agreements, along with the Memorandum of Understanding, show that the Lodge made no monetary concessions for the benefit contained therein.
 The benefits for the Lodge as well as the City came about as a result of steadfast negotiations along with a little timely assistance of a troubled economy.

 The Department implemented the Online Retirement PAR form program that allows officers to retire electronically.
 This is the only way that officers can submit a retirement PAR form.

 Officers need to log on to the CLEAR application page on the Department intranet site.
 There is one item on the actual site that is changed from the demo.
 The demo refers to the Personnel Division under Personnel Suite on page one.
 Personnel Division has been changed to Human Resources on the live site.
 Members need to click on the Human Resources link to proceed.
-Please follow the examples in this instructional demo to properly complete the form.

 Members should read the Memorandum of Understanding that outlines the newly established premium-free healthcare agreement prior to completing and submitting the completed PAR form.